 (a) How are subjects recruited?
 What inducement is offered?
 If participants are paid, what amount and when are they paid?
 Is there partial pay for partial completion?
 (Append copy of letter or advertisement or poster, if any.)

-Participants will be recruited from different classes, flyers posted within William James Hall, and across campus, Harvard University Psychology Study Pool, and Craigstlist.com.
+Participants will be recruited from different classes, flyers posted within William James Hall, and across campus, Harvard University Psychology Study Pool, and Craigstlist.com, and given to people in other countries.
 The HCS contains 84 questions, and takes 10 minutes to fill in.

 (b) Salient characteristics of subjects--number who will participate, age range, sex, institutional affiliation, other special inclusion and exclusion criteria (if children, prisoners or other vulnerable subjects are recruited, explain why their inclusion is necessary):